WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/红楼梦HongLouMeng_Dream_of_the_Red Chamber/README.md

 with 10 chapters, it is shown from the dendrogram that the late 40 chapters show up seperately from the first 80 chapters.

-Though the K-Means clustering method with 12 clustsers, lexomics tool also groups each cluster with different stories of the main characters, and with the late 40 chapters almost grouped together in one cluster.
+Though the K-Means clustering method with 12 clustsers, the Lexos tool also groups each cluster with different stories of the main characters, and with the late 40 chapters almost grouped together in one cluster.